jmj0502/LSharp/README.md

 });
 print exampleList; // [2,3,4].

-// Iterates over each element of a list and generates a new list containing the modified elements.
+// List.map: Iterates over each element of a list and generates a new list containing the modified elements.
 // Takes the following parameters:
 // 1.
 The list that will be used to generate the updated list.
 // 2.
 A fuction expression that will operate on each provided element.